 5. Devon Rex

-This cat is a bit more common in the U.S., though they still aren’t as common as some of the other breeds.
+The Devon Rex cat is a bit more common in the U.S., though they still aren’t as common as some of the other breeds.
 With their large ears, they are an unusual-looking feline as well.
 Their coats are a bit curly, though their fur is also quite short.
 They are more unusual than most breeds on this list.

 Sometimes, these cats are a bit hairless in some areas, which is normal.
 They are outgoing cats that are also active.
 They’re perfect for families looking for a cat to play with—not necessarily to cuddle.
 Most people describe them as dog-like.

-This breed is related to the Siamese.
+The Oriental cat is related to the Siamese.
 Usually, white is their most common color, but they also come in grey colorations.
 They have a wedge-shaped face and gigantic ears, similar to a Siamese.
 They are also highly vocal like their cousins, with a high intelligence level and outgoing personality.

 You can teach these cats to do tricks, and many will require some degree of mental stimulation.
 They are best in families that have plenty of time to pay attention to them, as they don’t like to be alone.